 Classic Yoga Texts

 The term Gomukhasana is the combination of three Sanskrit words: Go, Mukha, and Asana.
 Go means cow.
-Mukha means face and Asana means Pose.
+Mukha means mouth.
+But in Tamil, Mukha means Face.
+Asana means Pose.
 Hence it means Cow Face Pose.

-On perfect performance, the pose looks like the face of a cow, especially the crossed legs look like the mouth of a cow.
-This is why this posture is called as Cow Face Pose.
+On perfect performance, the pose looks like the face or mouth of a cow, especially the crossed legs look like the mouth of a cow.
+This is why this posture is called Cow-Face-Pose.

 Gomukhasana step-by-step procedure